Inflectra/rapise-documentation/docs/Guide/selenium_webdriver.md

 Objects Learned using a Selenium profile will be added to the Rapise [Object Tree](object_tree.md) in the usual way and as is typical with [Learning](learn_object.md), you have the option to specify an Action in the Recording Activity Grid (e.g. change
 Learn to Click) in which case test script code is also generated.

-**Tip:** *Due to the inherent limitations in recording using a Selenium browser profile (vs. a native browser profile) most users will record their scripts using a native browser and then use Selenium primarily for debugging using the Web Spy and playback.*
+**Tip (applies to Rapise 7.2 and older versions):** *Due to the inherent limitations in recording using a Selenium browser profile (vs. a native browser profile) most users will record their scripts using a native browser and then use Selenium primarily for debugging using the Web Spy and playback.*

 ## Playback using Selenium